Hindu–Arabic numeral system: Predecessors

 The Brahmi numerals at the basis of the system predate the Common Era.
-They replaced the earlier Kharosthi numerals used since the 4th century BC.
-Brahmi and Kharosthi numerals were used alongside one another in the Maurya Empire period, both appearing on the 3rd century BC edicts of Ashoka.
+They replaced the earlier Kharosthi numerals used since the 4th century BCE.
+Brahmi and Kharosthi numerals were used alongside one another in the Maurya Empire period, both appearing on the 3rd century BCE edicts of Ashoka.

-Buddhist inscriptions from around 300 BC use the symbols that became 1, 4, and 6.
+Buddhist inscriptions from around 300 BCE use the symbols that became 1, 4, and 6.
 One century later, their use of the symbols that became 2, 4, 6, 7, and 9 was recorded.
 These Brahmi numerals are the ancestors of the Hindu–Arabic glyphs 1 to 9, but they were not used as a positional system with a zero, and there were rather separate numerals for each of the tens (10, 20, 30, etc.).

-The actual numeral system, including positional notation and use of zero, is in principle independent of the glyphs used, and significantly younger than the Brahmi numerals.
+The modern numeral system, including positional notation and use of zero, is in principle independent of the glyphs used, and significantly younger than the Brahmi numerals.